 Application process for unzoned clearing of native vegetation

-The Planning Act 1999 requires all applications to clear native vegetation to be publicly exhibited for 28 days.
+The Planning Act 1999 requires all applications to clear native vegetation to be publicly exhibited for 14 or 28 days.

 The applicant may respond to comments to support their application.
 A report is prepared for the consent authority outlining all information submitted and any comments made.

 For unzoned applications, the report is reviewed by the Native Vegetation Assessment Panel that makes final recommendations to the consent authority.

 The panel is made up of experienced natural resource managers from the:

 - Department of Environment, Parks and Water Security (DEPWS)

 - Department of Infrastructure, Planning and Logistics (DIPL)

 - Department of Industry, Tourism and Trade (DITT).

 The consent authority on unzoned land is the delegate of the Minister for Infrastructure, Planning and Logistics (the Chief Executive and the Executive Director in Rangelands Management division of the DEPWS).